SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrading_Downgrading_Webapps.md

 ## Downgrading the DataMiner web apps

-Since dashboards and low-code apps can automatically get migrated after a software upgrade, from then onwards these no longer work in combination with older versions of the software.
+Since dashboards and low-code apps can automatically get migrated after a software upgrade, these will then no longer work in combination with older versions of the software.

 When downgrading the software, these steps need to be executed manually: